U.S. housing starts hit one-year low in September

 U.S. homebuilding fell to a one-year low in September as Hurricanes Harvey and Irma disrupted the construction of single-family homes in the South, suggesting housing probably remained a drag on economic growth in the third quarter.

+The report on Wednesday from the Commerce Department also showed a decline in building permits, raising concerns that the housing market recovery was stalling.
+Homebuilding and sales are well below their peaks before the housing bubble burst in 2006.

+"Residential construction should be a hefty drag on third-quarter GDP growth," said Michael Gregory, deputy chief economist at BMO Capital Markets in Toronto.
+"Housing activity has shifted from leading the economic expansion to now just following it, at best."

-Housing starts decreased 4.7 per cent to a seasonally adjusted annual rate of 1.127 million units, the Commerce Department said on Wednesday.
+Housing starts decreased 4.7 per cent to a seasonally adjusted annual rate of 1.127 million units last month, the Commerce Department said.
 That was the lowest level since September 2016 and marked the third monthly decline in starts.

 Groundbreaking tumbled 9.3 per cent in the South to the lowest level since October 2015, with single-family homebuilding in the region plunging 15.3 per cent to more than a one-year low.
-The South accounts for almost half of the nation's homebuilding.
+The South, which was pummeled by Harvey and Irma, accounts for almost half of the nation's homebuilding.

 Building permits fell 4.5 per cent to a rate of 1.215 million units in September.
 Permits in the South dropped 5.6 per cent.

-It was not clear what the impact of Harvey and Irma was on the September housing starts and permits data.
-The Commerce Department said the Texas and Florida areas impacted by the storms accounted for about 13 per cent of U.S. building permits in 2016.
+The Commerce Department said the areas in Texas and Florida impacted by the storms accounted for about 13 per cent of U.S. building permits in 2016.

+"September's drop in starts underscores the importance of Florida and Houston," said Mark Vitner, a senior economist at Wells Fargo Securities in Charlotte, North Carolina.

-Economists polled by Reuters had forecast housing starts falling to a rate of 1.175 million units last month and building permits slipping to a rate of 1.250 million units.
+Economists had forecast housing starts falling to a rate of 1.175 million units last month and building permits slipping to a rate of 1.250 million units.

+The PHLX index of housing stocks was flat, underperforming a broadly firmer U.S. stock market, and shares in the nation's largest homebuilder, D.R.
+Horton, fell 0.4 per cent.

-Prices of U.S. Treasuries fell in early morning trading while U.S. stock index futures were trading higher.
-The dollar was firmer against a basket of currencies.
+The dollar rose marginally against a basket of currencies while U.S. Treasuries fell.

 Even before the storms struck, residential construction had almost stagnated this year amid shortages of land and skilled labor as well as rising costs of building materials.